dddomin3/DSPi/README.md

 `make menuconfig` may fail if your terminal isn't maximized.

+OR

+you can just `mv .basicRtKernelConfig ~/linux/.config` and use the preconfigured config file in the repo...

 ### **II4:** One last step before building the kernel--Mis en place

 Plug in your Raspian SD card (should definitely work for other distros).
 Note how it mounts.
 You really just need to find the `/boot` and `/lib` directories.